 The military government of Burma is one of the largest producers of opium, heroin and methamphetamines in the world.
-The production of these substances not only fuels the economy but also enables to government to work systematically to eliminate the ethnic peoples of Burma.
+The production of these substances not only fuels the economy but also enables the government to work systematically to eliminate the ethnic peoples of Burma.

-The military government of Burma, also, aggressively promotes an agenda that inflicts murder, violence, forced labor, and rape on its people while limiting opportunities for education and employment.
+The military government of Burma also aggressively promotes an agenda that inflicts murder, violence, forced labor, and rape on its people while limiting opportunities for education and employment.
 To cope with the daily traumas, poverty and extreme losses, many people have become substance dependent.

 Together they developed a plan to address the growing problem of substance abuse within the displaced ethnic communities of Burma.

 In October 2001, DARE Network known at the time as Community Addition Recovery and Education (CARE) trained addiction workers from Karen, Karenni and IDP communities.

 A family flees the SPDC (Photo Courtesy of Free Burma Rangers)